 Thrift Tales #8: Back At It

 Hello, hello!
 I’m back with another entry in my “Thrift Tales” series.
 I had my first estate sale day in… years, I think?
-In the past I did them all the time, but with the Covid-era followed by pregnancy and then new adventures in parenthood, it’s just not something I’ve been able to do in a while.
+In the past I did them frequently, but with the Covid-era followed by pregnancy and then new adventures in parenthood, it’s just not something I’ve been able to do for quite a while.
 Now my little one is old enough and loves to be out and about with the family, so I’m back at it again!

 “La Touraine” Oil Painting by J. Duflot, 1959, $240

 I don’t have much real art in my house, so I felt quite fancy buying this.
-I saw this months ago, I believe in August of last year, and here it still was.
+I saw this months ago and then here it still was.
 I do see plenty of art secondhand.
 Very rarely do I ever really love any of it and even more rarely do my husband and I both agree on art.
 He liked it too though, so we decided to splurge.
 The vendor gave me a deal down from $300, so I picked this beauty up for $240.

 I love the serene medieval feel of this oil painting.
 I’m a fantasy nerd, so I’ll let my imagination run wild between the trees of this enchanting forest.

 I removed a few likely coffee splatters gently with a wet cotton swab.
 However when I attempted to wipe the frame with a barely damp cloth, the paint came off the wood instantly.
 Unfortunately that meant I had to strip the entire frame as a result.
 That didn’t take much effort because it came off so easily, but now I have to paint it and I have no idea what to do there.
 I wasn’t looking for a project!
 I don’t think the bare wood color suits it though and my wall is beige, so I’m hesitant to paint the frame beige.
-I’ll update this post when I figure out what to do there.
-That’s a problem for another day though!
+I’ll update this post when I figure out what to do.

 Rooster Original Painting, $40

 Before I purchased the previous beauty, I bought this gorgeous painting of a rooster.
 I love the vibrancy of the colors.
 My kitchen doesn’t have many spaces for art, so I need to be impactful with the few spots I have.
 It’s in eggcellent condition (roosters don’t lay eggs, I know, don’t come at me).
-I can’t wait to hang it over my vintage handmade pie safe from a past estate sale!
+I can’t wait to hang it over my vintage handmade pie safe!

 Avon Perfume Bottle, Unicorn, $12

-My sister pointed this Avon perfume bottle out, but didn’t want to buy it – thankfully!
+There are so many varieties of Avon perfume bottles out there.
+My sister pointed this one out, but didn’t want to buy it – thankfully!
 I love it.
 I adore the giant swirly horn and the look of it makes me think of the famous tapestry series, “The Hunt of the Unicorn.”

 Vintage Cow Creamer, Made in Japan, $12

 I’ve always loved these vintage cow creamers.
-You can probably go to Walmart right now and get one in this same basic shape, but this one is vintage, made in Japan.
-My family used to own Jersey dairy cows so they always invoke my nostalgia.
-With this one having the coloring of a Jersey and that peacefully drawn style of eye, I decided she should be the one I finally bring home.
+You can probably go to Walmart right now and get one in this same basic shape, but this one is vintage and was made in Japan.
+My family owned Jersey dairy cows so they always invoke my nostalgia.
+This one has the coloring of a Jersey and with those peacefully drawn eyes, I had to bring her home.

 We did a lot of driving about and my mom and sister had great hauls, but I personally only walked away with two items for the day.

 I don’t know why I bought this.
 I hadn’t found anything at this point, here at the end of the second sale, and we weren’t even sure we would make the third one in time.
 Maybe I just wanted to feel like I was finding things too.
 I don’t usually go out for “people” and am definitely not a doll person.
 I just thought she was cute and liked her eyes.
-There are no markings
+There are no markings.
+(UPDATE: I’ve since found that she is by Napcoware.)

 Rainbow Toucan on Perch, $6

 For the last sale of the day, we went to a waterfront property with a boat dock.
 It was a 1980’s build and hadn’t been updated.
-There was a sunroom overlooking the water dressed in ’80’s Florida decor.
+There was a sunroom overlooking the water dressed in ’80’s Florida-style decor, though not quite as glamorous as the Golden Girls!
 I never think to look up toward the ceiling, do you?
 Well my sister did and spotted this cheerful guy perched in the corner.
 She has found so much great stuff lately, maybe I should just follow behind her and scavenge.
 Anyway she didn’t want him, so I scooped him up.

 He has no markings.
 I found similar ones online that claimed to be hand-painted in Mexico during the 1980’s, so maybe that’s his history too.
 The owners had lots of travel souvenirs.